pwyq/blog/_posts/2020-02-15-GRE-Rapper.md

 ```
 ** GRE-RAPPER ** by PWYQ

+Heyyyyyy, y' know,
-Hey, y' know, preparing the test makes me a RAPPER with goggle
+preparing the test makes me a RAPPER, who wears mottled goggle.
-Com' on, stop shuffle and hobble, join me and settle.
+Com' on, stop shuffle and hobble, shuttle here and settle.
 Let's gabble, not babble.

-First make some doodles and have some noodle.
-(Then hide the nipples)
+First make some waffle, have some noodle and scribble some doodles.
+(Then sit on the saddle.)
 Don't boggle anymore.
-Others will giggle.
+Mom will quibble, peers will giggle.
 You don't wanna dillydally all day long, yo,
-I mean stay away from piddle, diddle or dawdle.
+I mean, stay away from piddling, fiddling, diddling or dawdling.
-Those gonna enfeeble you.
+Those gonna cripple you.
+EN-FEE-BLE you!

+Wha(t)?
+You say this baffles ya?
+(Too many new jargons?)
+Feel befuddled? bemuddled? bepuzzled?
+Relax, here are some more.

+You wobbled to the college, and stippled your brittle dreams.
+(How's going?)
+Every day, you're niggling at stats; whittling daily costs.
+Every term, you're squabbling over labs; tussling for mundane jobs.
+Damn.
+Now Roger is smuggling weed, and girl is snuggling him.

+Mi amigo, if you tumble,
+you better swaddle yourself and snuffle in your tiny room.
+(Ha Ha)

+Don't you ever straggle!
+Otherwise you will struggle!

 Quit gobble, stop guttle, drop your guzzle.
 You've dabbled in so many areas in undergrad,
-Now you got to peddle yourself to the goddamn postgrad.
+Now you gotta peddle yourself to the goddamn postgrad.
-Stop coddle me, meddle me, nettle me; please mettle me.
+"Stop coddle me, meddle me, nettle me; please mettle me!"

-Shh, muffle.
+Shhh, muffle.
 Now go back to study.
-Wait, work harder, so I can see your dimple.
+Wait, work harder,
+so (one day) I can hear a ripple of clappers.
+And see your dimples.
 ```

 - *If the rap (GRE-RAPPER) inspires you, please credit to PWYQ*.